Actively Recruiting

 • Non-English speaking.

-• Symptoms of overactive bladder due to any known neurological reason (e.g. spinal cord injury, multiple sclerosis, cerebrovascular accident, Alzheimer's disease, Parkinson's disease, etc.).
+• Overactive bladder symptoms due to known neurological conditions (e.g., spinal cord injury, multiple sclerosis, cerebrovascular accident, Alzheimer's disease, Parkinson's disease).

-• Use of clean intermittent catheterization or indwelling catheter to manage urinary incontinence.
+• Use of clean intermittent catheterization or indwelling catheter for urinary incontinence.

 • History or current diagnosis of bladder cancer or other urothelial malignancy.